 Are there any complementary therapies you recommend?

 I think this is sometimes just a good question to ask to suss them out about their thoughts and beliefs on these kind of things.
-Some specialists take a very scientific approach, and others take a more holistic approach. this might give you some insight though into what kind of things you’ll talk about in future appointments, or they may suggest something that you can give a try.
+Some specialists take a very scientific approach, and others take a more holistic approach.
+This might give you some insight though into what kind of things you’ll talk about in future appointments, or they may suggest something that you can give a try.
+Importantly you’ll get a real sense of whether they’re precious about you seeking a wide range of support and help (something I discuss in my book) – or open to you receiving as much help as you can get (I know I’d prefer the latter!)

 Are there any supplements they recommend, or any herbs or foods they don’t recommend?